RonenNess/PintarJS/README.md

 text.fontSize = 30;
 ```

-#### text.accurateFontSize
+#### text.sourceFontSize

-If true, will demand a 1:1 match in font size when using Font Textures.
-This will look best on low resolution renderings, at the price of memory to generate more textures when using multiple font sizes.
+If set to a positive number and Font Textures are used, will force the source Font Texture to be in this font size (may create a new Font Texture if needed).
+Use this option when you want to draw small texts in low resolution, and you want sharp text.

 #### text.useStyleCommands